-It’s reported that several users facing the problems fixed the issue by booting from a compatible media and deleting every partition before formatting them.
+It’s reported that several users facing the problems fixed the issue by booting from compatible media and deleting every partition before formatting them.

 Although the efficacy of the solution has been proved, it usually entails irrevocable data loss.
-For users who fully intend to do a complete clean, It doesn’t matter what could happen to the data on the drive.
+For users who fully intend to do a completely clean, It doesn’t matter what could happen to the data on the drive.
 But for users who don’t want to delete every partition of it, that doesn’t serve them well.

 Backup Your Data